 French patio door curtains

+While roller blinds are considered best for french doors, you can also go for full-length curtains for your french doors.
 French door curtains can restrict up to 95% of unwanted light from streets and the sun.
 They’re treated for UV protection and feature thermal fabric technology that will insulate your house from the heat and cold.
-This kind is available in a variety of colors and patterns.
+Considering the standard size of french doors, the curtains measure 72 inches by 84 inches in size.
+This kind is available in a variety of solid colors and patterns.

 Sheer waterproof patio curtains